oracle/python-cx_Oracle/doc/src/user_guide/exception_handling.rst

 when an exception is raised.

 Applications can catch exceptions as needed.
-For example, when trying to add a customer that already exists in the database, the following could could be used to catch the exception:
+For example, when trying to add a customer that already exists in the database, the following could be used to catch the exception:

 .. code-block:: python